Topp-Roots-Lab/3d-root-crown-analysis-pipeline/IMPLEMENTATION.md

 ### SRL

-Ratio of total root length to volume.
+Ratio of total root length to volume (i.e., **V**olume).
 Implemented by [Gia3D].

 <img src="https://latex.codecogs.com/svg.image?\text{SRL}=\frac{\text{TotalLength}}{\text{Volume}}" title="\text{SRL}=\frac{\text{TotalLength}}{\text{Volume}}" />

 ### Length_Distr

-The ratio of root length in the upper 1⁄3 of the volume to the root length in the lower 2⁄3 of the volume.
+The ratio of root length in the upper 1⁄3 of the skeleton to the root length in the lower 2⁄3 of the skeleton.
 Implemented by [Gia3D].

 ```text
 Input: A set of voxels, I, containing each voxel's respective coordinates for the skeleton.